xoity/xoity/README.md

 ### **Bachelor’s in Computer Science**
 - Specialized in **Information Security** and **System Design**.
 - Completed projects on **network defense simulations** and **secure application development**.

 ---

-## 🌱 Fun Facts About Me
-- I’m a coffee addict who believes the best code is written late at night with a good cup of espresso ☕.
-- Outside of work, you’ll find me tinkering with **Raspberry Pi** projects or playing **CTF challenges**.
-- I love teaching others the importance of **cyber hygiene** and empowering them to think like hackers!

----